Ada-IT/programa-frontend-referencia/docs/modulo-4/46-Bucles.md

 - Bucle do...while
 - Condiciones de salida
 - for...of y for...in
-- Haciendo un menú de comandos con while y switch.
+- Haciendo un menú de comandos con while y switch

 ---